DragNeXt: Rethinking Drag-Based Image Editing: C. NextBench: a Benchmark for Reliable DBIE

-Aiming to evaluate the performance of models on our \textbf{Reliable Drag-Based Image Editing (Reliable DBIE)}, we introduce a new benchmark, \textbf{NextBench}, consisting of $120$ images, each with carefully labeled drag instructions.
-As shown in Figure~\ref{figure:8} (a), each drag instruction contains six key items: handle region masks, editable region masks, center points, handle points, target points, and drag operation types.
-Additionally, we require annotators to record their intentions for each dragging sample, thereby better capturing users' expectations underlying provided drag instructions.
+To better assess model performance on Reliable DBIE, we propose a new benchmark, \textbf{NextBench}, comprising $234$ carefully annotated samples with detailed drag instructions and corresponding user intentions.
+As illustrated in Figure~\ref{figure:8} (a), each drag instruction is specified by six key components: handle regions, editable regions, center points, handle points, target points, and transformation types.
+Annotators explicitly record their intentions for each sample, enabling a more faithful evaluation of how well generated results align with user expectations.

-NextBench is the first benchmark to explicitly consider constraints from both the type and area of drag operations, playing a crucial role in advancing Reliable DBIE.
-To facilitate data collection, we developed a user-friendly web system, following the pipeline given in Figure~\ref{figure:8} (b), which will be released publicly soon.
-NextBench includes a diverse range of content, comprising $100$ real images and $20$ AI-generated images, where $63$ are animal images, $8$ are artistic paintings, $16$ are landscapes, $8$ are plant images, $15$ are human portraits, and $10$ are images of some common objects such as furniture and vehicles.
-A high-quality benchmark is crucial to the advancement of a field; accordingly, we remain dedicated to the continuous maintenance and update of NextBench.
+NextBench is the first benchmark to explicitly incorporate constraints on both the type and region of geometric transformations for dragging, serving as a critical step toward realizing Reliable DBIE.
+To streamline data collection, we developed a user-friendly web-based system, following the pipeline illustrated in Figure~\ref{figure:8} (b), which will be publicly released soon.
+NextBench offers diverse content, including $200$ real images and $34$ AI-generated images, covering $103$ animal images, $18$ artistic paintings, $32$ landscapes, $24$ plant images, $31$ human portraits, and $26$ everyday objects such as furniture and vehicles.
+As a high-quality benchmark is essential for driving progress in this field, we are committed to the continuous maintenance and improvement of NextBench.

-\textbf{Evaluation metrics.} We employ three Image Fidelity (IF) metrics in our benchmark to assess the quality of edited results.
-The details about these metrics are provided in Equation \ref{eq:11}, \ref{eq:12}, and \ref{eq:13}:
+\textbf{Evaluation metrics.} Following prior work \cite{GoodDrag,DragDiffusion}, we use LPIPS and DAI to evaluate performance on NextBench.
+DAI aims to measure distance between patches centered at handle points and those centered at corresponding target points, which is first introduced by GoodDrag \cite{GoodDrag}: